circuscode/tootpress/readme.md

 ### How does TootPress handle the canonical URL?

 TootPress does not modify the existing canonical url handling in WordPress.
 If you want to change the canonical url, you must control that with a SEO plugin.
+This is relevant for the paged TootPress subpages.

 ### What have to be considered with the usage of caching plugins?

 The length of the cron period in combination with the configuration of caching determines how early a toot will be displayed within the blog.
 If a toot should be displayed as early as possible, the caching must be deactivated for the page including the toots.
-Another possibility is removing the affected page from the cache, if new tweets have loaded.
-For this, a WordPress Action is fired by the plugin (mathilda_tweets_updated).
+Another possibility is removing the affected page from the cache, if new toots have been loaded.
+For this, a WordPress Action is fired by the plugin (see above).

 ### Why require some updates a reset of the plugin and reload of the data?